Babylon77/Nutrition-app/FEATURE_PLANNING.md

 ## Recent Debugging & Fixes (Post-Sprint 2.5) 🛠️

 ### v1.0.4 - Render Stability & Data Integrity (06/01/2025)
-- **Fixed: Production Session Store**: Resolved `connect.session() MemoryStore` warning by integrating `connect-mongo` for persistent MongoDB session storage on Render.
+- ✅ **Fixed: Production Session Store**: Resolved `connect.session() MemoryStore` warning by integrating `connect-mongo` for persistent MongoDB session storage on Render.
+This was a foundational step for session reliability.
-- **Fixed: Food Queue Processing on Render**:
+- ✅ **Fixed: Food Queue Processing on Render (Evolution)**:
-    - Addressed race condition where food queue appeared empty on backend by initially adding explicit `req.session.save()`.
+    - ✅ Initial attempts to stabilize the session-based food queue on Render included adding explicit `req.session.save()` calls after queue modifications in the backend.
-    - Revised to a more robust stateless approach: frontend now sends the entire current queue to the backend `process_queue` endpoint, eliminating reliance on session state for this volatile data.
+    - ✅ While this provided some improvement, persistent issues with queue items being overwritten on Render led to a more comprehensive solution: a full refactor to client-side queue management.
+This involved making the backend stateless for queue building and having the frontend send the complete queue for processing (detailed as Sprint 2.75 in `SPRINT_ROADMAP.md`).
+This ultimately resolved the queue stability problems.
-- **Fixed: Render Build Fallthrough Error**: Corrected TypeScript error `TS7029: Fallthrough case in switch` in `backend/src/routes/food.ts` by adding a `break;` statement.
+- ✅ **Fixed: Render Build Fallthrough Error**: Corrected TypeScript error `TS7029: Fallthrough case in switch` in `backend/src/routes/food.ts` by adding a `break;` statement.
-- **Addressed: API Rate Limiting on Render**:
+- ✅ **Addressed: API Rate Limiting on Render**:
     - Temporarily increased backend rate limits and frontend debounce time for `SmartFoodEntry` search.
     - Implemented client-side caching for personal food search results in `SmartFoodEntry.tsx` as a long-term optimization to reduce API calls.
 - **Fixed: Calorie Meter & Food Log Date Discrepancies (Local & Render)**: Ensured consistent `YYYY-MM-DD` string handling for `FoodLog.date` in backend queries (`/api/food/summary`, `/api/food/logs/:date`) and storage, resolving issues where "today's" foods weren't correctly reflected due to timezone/date object mismatches.